-The 2018 State Rail Plan update lays out a transformative long-term vision of the statewide railroad network.
+The adopted 2018 State Rail Plan update lays out a transformative long-term vision of the statewide railroad network and is in the process of being updated by the State.
 The Plan envisions capital investments supporting a multi-tiered freight and passenger rail operating environment that better serves travel markets with improved cost efficiency.
-The CCJPA's Northern California Megaregional Rail planning efforts, which evolved from the Vision Plan process, are coordinated within the larger context of the 2018

-State Rail Plan.
-We are entering a period where from both the federal and state perspective opportunities for passenger rail funding have never been as promising.
-The passage of the November 2021 federal infrastructure bill coupled with the existing state SB1 funding programs is the reason why the years ahead for rail improvements are so promising.
-We are entering a period where emphasis on project delivery is critical to support ongoing investment at the levels established.
+The CCJPA's Northern California Megaregional Rail planning efforts, which evolved from the Vision Plan process, are bolstered by the State Rail Plan, and potentially accelerated by the unprecedented level of federal and state funding programs for intercity passenger rail.
+The passage of the November 2021 federal infrastructure bill coupled with the existing state SB1 funding programs are the reasons why the years ahead for rail improvements are so promising.
+Calendar year 2023 and the following years are critical for CCJPA and the US passenger rail industry.